When a Winter Storm Watch or Warning Is Issued

 - Be safe, be smart.

-- Stay inside and continue listening to local radio or television stations for information and instructions.
+- Stay inside and continue listening to local radio or television stations or check for updates on your mobile device for information and instructions.

 - Dress warmly.
 Wearing layers of loose-fitting, lightweight, warm clothing will keep you warmer than one bulky sweater.